French Courses at Western

 Check out our course offerings for this academic year!

 The chart below can help you decide which course is right for you.
 (Download this information in PDF)

 Typically, university-level French courses offered on campus total about 100 hours of instruction in the classroom.
-If you are registered in a course offered during the day in the Fall-Winter session, for example, your French classes will consist of 3hrs/week of lectures and 1hr/week of language lab for about 25 weeks.
+Your French language classes will consist of 3 or 4 lecture hours per week.
 You are expected to come well-prepared to class and participate actively in all classroom activities.
 Grammar exercises, readings, and assigned exercises are to be completed at home on a weekly basis.
 On average, students are expected to spend at least 3 hours a week reviewing the material covered in class and preparing for the next class.

 Attendance and class participation is key to the success of your learning experience in any course, and particularly in a language course.
 Attendance in all French language courses is mandatory.
 Your instructor will take attendance every class.
-Adequate written justification must be provided to your Academic Counsellor if you miss a class.
-For information about how to proceed, please consult http://www.uwo.ca/univsec/pdf/academic_policies/appeals/accommodation_medical.pdf
+For information about how to proceed if you miss a class, please consult the Academic Calendar.

 The Canadian Language Benchmarks (CLB)

-The Canadian Language Benchmarks (CLB) are the national standard used in Canada for describing, measuring and recognizing the second language proficiency of adult immigrants and prospective immigrants for living and working in Canada.
-The Centre for Canadian Language Benchmarks (CCLB) promotes and supports the recognition and use of the CLB as a practical, fair and reliable national standard of second language proficiency in educational, training, community and workplace settings.
+The CLB are the national standard used in Canada for describing, measuring and recognizing the second language proficiency of adult immigrants and prospective immigrants for living and working in Canada.
+The Centre for Canadian Language Benchmarks promotes and supports the recognition and use of the CLB as a practical, fair and reliable national standard of second language proficiency in educational, training, community and workplace settings.

 Common European Framework of Reference for Languages (CEFR)